gcantog/Getting-and-Cleaning-Data-Course-Assignment/README.md

 Description of the script:
 =========================================

 There are 2 sets of data in the beginning, the "test" data and the "train" data with 3 files each of them (2X3= 6 files).
 There is aso a file called "features" that needs to be read into R as it is containing our future dataset columns.
 Also there is a file called "activity_labels.txt" with the list of activities.

+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

 The first step is to read all of them into R:

 				subject_train = read.table("subject_train.txt")